Wisdom Tooth Removal

 CBCT (Cone Beam Computed Tomography) record radiography images in 3 dimensions.
 It can assist wisdom tooth extraction in several ways:

-A 3D image of the teeth and their surroundings: highly detailed 3D images of the jaws, teeth, and surrounding structures can be obtained with CBCT.
-This allows dentists to see a comprehensive view of the area, including the exact position of the wisdom tooth in relation to adjacent nerves, bones, and other structures.
+A 3D image of the teeth and their surroundings: highly detailed 3D images of the jaws, teeth, and surrounding structures can be obtained with CBCT, providing a comprehensive view of the area, including the exact position of the wisdom tooth in relation to adjacent nerves, bones, and other structures.

 Precise Treatment Planning: CBCT scans help planning wisdom tooth extractions more accurately.
-They show the tooth’s orientation, its proximity to vital structures, and whether it’s impacted (partially or fully submerged in the jawbone).
-This information aids in developing a customized and minimally invasive extraction plan.
+They show the tooth’s orientation, its proximity to vital structures, and whether it’s impacted (partially or fully submerged in the jawbone)

 Reduced Complications: A clear view of the surgical site can help minimize the risk of complications during the extraction, such as nerve damage or damage to adjacent teeth, leading to safer and more predictable outcomes.